damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 **US People Ops** staff are given the **"guest"** permission.

-*The guest permission allows people ops staff to review and lodge new issues while allowing no access to project code.*
+*The guest permission allows people ops staff to review and lodge new issues while allowing no read or write access to project code or *[confidential issues](https://docs.gitlab.com/ee/user/project/issues/confidential_issues.html#permissions-and-access-to-confidential-issues) created by other users.

 See the [permission list](http://docs.gitlab.com/ce/user/permissions.html).

-Using this permission structure allows only UK staff access to potentially sensitive information stored in the projects code, while still allowing other teams to work effectively.
+Using this permission structure allows only UK staff access to sensitive information stored in the projects code, while still allowing other teams to work effectively.

 #### Creating Group Links - Example